Detained (Star Trek: Enterprise): Reception

 Aint It Cool News gave the episode 2.5 out of 5, with positive comments about the scenes featuring Stockwell but criticism for the heavy handed allegory.
 Michelle Erica Green of TrekNation called it "timely" and although it does not have the moral complexity of Voyager's "Remember" or Deep Space Nine's "Duet" the simple message of not prejudging a whole group of people comes through loud and clear.
 Keith DeCandido of Tor.com gave it 7 out of 10, in his 2022 rewatch.
 He was disappointed "that the metaphor was sledgehammered a little too heavily" and prison break was not more action-packed but the Bakula-Stockwell reunion, was "worth the price of admission all by itself" and "Stockwell is never not wonderful."

+Detained has been listed among the best episodes of Star Trek: Enterprise and of all Star Trek.

-In 2014, The A.V.
+The A.V.
 Club gave this an honorable mention, in their list of recommended Enterprise television episodes.

-In 2016, "Detained" was ranked the tenth most essential episode of Enterprise, noting how Captain Archer must deal with an internment camp.
+TrekNews.net ranked "Detained" as the tenth most essential episode of Enterprise, calling it a solid episode noting how Captain Archer must deal with an internment camp.

-In 2016, Vox rated this one of the top 25 essential episodes of all Star Trek.
+Vox rated this one of the top 25 essential episodes of all Star Trek.